jellyfin-archive/jellyfin-docs/docs/contributor-docs/contributing-code.md

 ## Testing a Pull Request

-To test someone elses pull request you have to checkout the changes to your local repository.
+To test someone else's pull request, you must import the changes to your local repository:

-1. Fetch the changes in a pull request and link them to a local branch.
+1. Fetch the changes in a pull request and link them to a new local branch:
-    `git fetch upstream pull/<PR_ID>/head:<branch>`
+    `git fetch upstream pull/<PR_ID>/head:my-testing-branch`

-2. Checkout this local branch in the working tree.
+    **NOTE:** `<PR_ID>` is pull request ID number on GitHub.

+1. Checkout the new local branch:
+    `git checkout my-testing-branch`

+1. Perform any testing or build required to test, then return to master and delete the branch:
-    `git checkout <branch>`
+    `git checkout master

-Here the `<PR_ID>` is the number of the pull request and the `<branch>` is the local name you want to give to that checkedout PR.
+    `git branch -D my-testing-branch`

 ## Pull Request guidelines